 If you want to be successful combining these two diets, it is imperative that you pick healthier fats to include in your food choices.
 For instance, instead of eating cheese and butter on everything, you should eat healthier oils in small amounts.
 Olive and coconut oil, plus avocados and coconut butter are good options.
 You may need to reevaluate your points goals on Weight Watchers, as one avocado can cost you more points than most Weight Watchers meals.
 The goal here is to consume higher amounts of healthy fats to stay full longer, without going way over your point intake for Weight Watchers.

 When following a strict Keto meal plan, you would normally eat fatty pieces of meat like a Ribeye steak and a lot of bacon.
 When combining Keto with Weight Watchers though, you want to concentrate on eating leaner cuts of proteins such as fish, chicken, turkey, and pork.
 I live in Alaska and choose moose, caribou, and sheep which are leaner, full-flavored meats.

-If you haven’t tried Snake River Farms, I highly recommend them Grass-fed meat delivered right to your door.
+If you haven’t tried Snake River Farms, I highly recommend them as their Grass-fed meat is delivered right to your door.
 High quality, great price, amazing service… try it today!